Sveltos Tiers: Day-2 Ops Targeted Updates

 In previous posts, we outlined how Sveltos allows Platform and tenant administrators to streamline Kubernetes applications and add-on deployments to a fleet of clusters.
 In today's blog post, we will take a step further and demonstrate how easy it is to target and update a subset of resources targeted by multiple configurations.
 By multiple configurations, we refer to the Sveltos ClusterProfile or Profile Custom Resource Definitions (CRDs).
 The demonstration focuses on day-2 operations as we provide a way to update and/or remove resources without affecting production operations.

 This functionality is called tiers.
 Sveltos tiers provide a solution for managing the deployment priority when resources are targeted by multiple configurations.
-Tiers are easily integrated into existing ClusterProfile/Profile definitions alongside defining the deployment order control and straightforwardly override behaviour.
+They fit into current ClusterProfile/Profile definitions.
+They also set the deployment order and easily override behaviour.

 Lab Setup